-For Unguru, however, this was not the end of the road (we have all been young and sometimes perhaps over-eager).
+For Unguru, however, this was not the end of the road (we have all been young and sometimes perhaps overly eager).
 Firstly, he told me around 1995 (thus years before the appearance of [Fried & Unguru 2001]), that so far (by then) the only consistent interpretation of the Conics was unfortunately that of Zeuthen.
-Even later (well after 2001, perhaps in 2011) he told that even he had to start with symbolic algebra in order to grasp Apollonios.
-Similarly, Szabó was very interested when I told him (in 2002) how the geometric reading of the Babylonian will be familiar to many modern mathematics teachers.
+Even later (well after 2001, I believe in 2011) he told that even he had to start with symbolic algebra in order to grasp Apollonios.
+Similarly, Szabó was very interested when I told him (in 2002) how the geometric reading of the Babylonian material led to an interpretation of "Babylonian algebra" similar to what the slave boy does (in Plato's Menon) when asked by Socrates to double a square - a story that plays a major role in Szabó's own scenario.